plp13/qman/doc/TROUBLESHOOTING.md

 All provided themes require a terminal that supports 256 colors.
 Some themes, such as `adwaita`, `adwaita-light` and `catpuccin_latte`, also require a terminal that can re-define colors from RGB values.

+Qman autodetects the terminal's capabilities, and will disable certain features if it detects a terminal that doesn't support them.
+This can be overridden using the options in the config file's `[tcap]` section, which are documented in the program's manual.
+Feel free to play with these, and also to [report an issue](https://github.com/plp13/qman/issues) if it looks like your terminal's capabilities are being misidentified.